-I never got to finish my comment on Derrida who died last week.
+I never got to finish my comment on Derrida who died in October.
 [BBC Link]

 The obituaries were largely stifled by misunderstanding, outrage, horror and incredulity – have a look at the Guradian’s lamentable list – [Link]

 Mark Taylor was better in the NYT – [Link]